Interlock-Security/Interlock/README.md

 </div>

-Think of Webinix as a smarter alternative to a WebView controller.
-Rather than embedding a bulky WebView into your application—which increases size and requires additional runtimes—Webinix uses a lightweight static or dynamic library to launch any installed web browser as the GUI.
-The result is a smaller, faster, and fully portable application that only depends on a web browser being available.
+Modern web browsers provide everything needed for a high-performance, cutting-edge UI.
+They’re powerful, optimized, and ideal for graphical interfaces—unlike legacy GUI libraries, which are often outdated and cumbersome.
+While WebView-based apps are an option, they bring trade-offs like bulky SDKs, heavy dependencies, and limited features.
+Webinix avoids these limitations by using full web browsers, harnessing the full potential of modern web technologies while keeping your application lightweight and portable.
-### Runtime Dependencies Comparison
+Webinix is a smarter, more efficient alternative to traditional WebView controllers.
+Instead of embedding a heavy WebView—which bloats your application and adds runtime dependencies—Webinix uses a lightweight static or dynamic library to launch the system’s installed web browser as the GUI.
+This approach results in a smaller, faster, and fully portable application that only requires a web browser to run.

 |                                 | Tauri / WebView   | Qt                         | Webinix               |
 | ------------------------------- | ----------------- | -------------------------- | ------------------- |